 You may wish to use Skinlycious’ Blemish Corrector which staves off both wrinkles and fine lines by stimulating the production of collagen.

 Also, wrinkles shouldn’t be confused with the fine lines that sometimes appear due to dryness – Skinlycious’ Hydrating Serum or any decent moisturizer can easily remedy that problem.

 8. You have acne because you have been lazy in cleaning.

 True and False!

 Having acne is no fault of yours unless you have really been lazy in cleansing.
 Then, you really got yourself to blame.
 A lot of times, acne is multifactorial!
 Acne can be caused by our raging/changing hormones, diet, makeup, lifestyle, etc

 Acne forms when our pores are clogged(sometimes by our over-zealous oil glands or our environment or non-thorough cleansing), the acne bacteria multiplies and outbreak occurs.
 I had been an acne sufferer with low-self-esteem for decade before finding my antidote.
-Skinlycious anti-acne bundle (now know as Clear Skin Kit) is my cure.
+Skinlycious anti-acne bundle (now consist of calming cleanser, glow exfoliant and hydrating serum) is my cure.

 8. Only Cosmetics that have been tested on Animal are safe for human use.